ru-mii/uhara/doc/uhara2/helper/CreateTool (string, string)/README.md

 Returns object with type of created tool.
 Returns null if failed or not found.
 ## Remarks
-Has to be used to use tool functions.
+Has to be used to use specific tool functions.